Winterville EMS funding decision pushed to April 19

 A decision on providing additional funding to Winterville Emergency Medical Services has been pushed to April 19.

-During Monday’s Pitt County Board of County Commissioners meeting, Brian Barnett, deputy county manager and chief financial officer, outlined a request from Winterville EMS for an additional $38,000 in its fiscal year budget.
+During the April 5 Pitt County Board of Commissioners meeting, Brian Barnett, deputy county manager and chief financial officer, outlined a request from Winterville EMS for an additional $38,000 in its fiscal year budget.

 “This money is going to be used for part-time staff, vehicle insurance and various other small financial needs within the department,” Barnett said.
 “Staff recommended using EMS fund balance to make this request, but also caution at this time that last fiscal year we did have to transfer money over to the EMS fund to profit up, and that we did not want to continue to tap into fund balance as the year continued if we did not need to.”